 - Firefighters Tony & Reggie showed Ian the hand signals to use when guiding a fire truck that is backing up.
 Firefighter Jason gave Ian his old bunker gear.

 - The people Ian works with at the grocery store are so nice to Ian that it just warms my heart.

 How does Ian respond to all these wonderful people?

 - He learns what their favorite soda pop is and takes it to them.

-- He learns what their favorite sports team is, buys the team cap and wears it when he knows he is going to see them.
+- He learns what their favorite sports team is, buys the team cap, and wears it when he knows he’s going to see them.

 - He sometimes buys burritos and doughnuts and takes them to work to give to people.